key4hep/k4geo/FCCee/compact/CLD/CLD_o3_v01/README.md

-CLD_ARC_o1_v1 Detector
+CLD_o3_v1 Detector
 ======================

+This option (o3) of CLD includes the Array of RICH Cells (ARC) subdetector.
+The ARC is placed after the tracker and before the calorimeters.

 # PID assisted by ARC

 Array of RICH Cells (ARC) is a novel RICH detector concept.
 Detailed description of it can be found in [this dedicated README file](../../../detector/PID/README.md).

-The identification of the particle crossing the ARC detector is based on the Cerenkov light produced by two components: a radiator gas, and a layer of aerogel.
+The identification of the particle crossing the ARC detector is based on the Cherenkov light produced by two components: a radiator gas, and a layer of aerogel.

 Similar systems have been used in the past, eg at the LHCb experiment.
 Details of the setup and analysis of the data can be found [here](https://s3.cern.ch/inspire-prod-files-9/92927eb16166b155de56b61339f05521).